single-spa/import-map-deployer/README.md

 > :warning: The above environment variables will **override** the username and password from the config file.

-## Built-in IO Methods

-The import-map-deployer knows how to update import maps that are stored in the following ways:

 ## Building image using docker

 To build image using default settings